Jagdish1998/Jagdish1998/README.md

 - 🔭 Currently studying at College of Engineering and Technology, Bhubaneswar.

 - 👨🏽‍💻 Skilled in Machine Learning & Deep Learning.
-A competitive programmer who is good at Data Structures & Algorithms and love do programs.
+A competitive programmer who is good at Data Structures & Algorithms.

 - 🌱 2021 Goals: Looking forward to learning a lot.